Compute

 6. Click OK.

-You can also choose Asset Management > Servers & Quota and scan a single server for vulnerabilities on the Servers tab.
+You can also choose Asset Management > Servers & Quota and manually scan for vulnerabilities on a single server on the Servers tab page.
 The procedure is as follows:

 1. Click a server name.